 James G. Gentry's indication of Alabama as being his place of birth, may or may not have been accurate.
 Elijah's son, Ira Bird Gentry, is listed in the 1850 Attala County, Mississippi census as also being born in Alabama.
 To the extent that Ira's place of birth was mis-stated, James' place of birth may also have been mis-stated, or as Correspondent A indicates, James may have been born in a section of Mississippi that was considered to be part of Alabama at the time.
 Neither census record can be relied upon as being completely authentic.
 Of further interest, is the fact that this James, if indeed a son of Elijah, was probably named for Elijah's older brother, James Gentry, the presumed oldest son of Elijah Sr. and Hannah Gentry.
 In any case, if the younger James was a son of Elijah Jr., he was obviously not raised with Elijah's family and may have lived with Indian relatives (or with his mother if she was still alive) in Alabama.

-These facts greatly lessen the likelihood that Elijah Jr was the father of James G. Gentry, but do not eliminate it.
-One can argue that service in the militia was typically a matter of anywhere from two to six months service, then a return home, then re-enlistment which apparently Elijah did do.
-The southern campaigns in the War of 1812 were primarily skirmishes with the Indian allies of the British, with the exception of the Battle of Pensacola and the Battle of New Orleans.
-There is the possibility of Elijah fathering a son with one of the camp followers that may have accompanied the army, or with some local woman during a period of long encampment, and leaving the mother behind when he left the service, (quite possibly without knowing she was pregnant).
+These facts do not seem to lessen the possibility that Elijah Jr was the father of James G. Gentry .
+Elijah's brief episodes of military service were not likely to have seriously affected his home life and they confirm the fact that the family was living in Mississippi by at least early 1814.
+There is the possibility of Elijah fathering a son with one of the camp followers that may have accompanied the army, or with some local woman during a period of encampment, and leaving the mother behind when he left the service, (quite possibly without knowing she was pregnant).
 There are many instances of this in modern times as in Vietnam.
 It would help to explain the termination of the relationship if indeed Elijah was involved, and the fact that James apparently was raised entirely by his mother or her family and never had any contact with Elijah.
 As to Elijah's ministerial life after his army service, there are many cases where a man "gets religion" and undergoes a radical change in lifestyle.

 The question has been raised as to why Elijah and Wilmoth Killen should have to try to prove that as a couple, or Elijah individually, were not parents of James.
 This is a legitimate observation.
 The argument is that if someone wishes to assert that Elijah was James' father, it should be up to them to provide proof of such.
 No such proof has been offered to date and it appears that from present information we have no way of proving this relationship.
 On the other side, one can also say there is no proof that such a relationship could not have been possible.
 So the question is at a stand-off.

 Anecdotal, family tradition in the family of James G. Gentry asserts that he was part Indian, and this tradition has claimed that James was a son of Elijah Gentry and Wilmoth Killen.
 No direct evidence of this has been provided.
 It appears evident from what our correspondents have written, that Wilmoth Killen was in no degree Indian; and if James was part Indian, he was certainly not a son of hers.
-It is further evident from what is known of Elijah Gentry, that the predominance of evidence indicates there was little likelihood of an earlier conventional marriage of Elijah resulting in the fathering of James Gentry.
-It is not possible, however, to rule out the possibility that Elijah had a formal or informal Indian wife, name unknown, before he married Wilmoth.
-The question of parentage favors James being a son of some individual other than Elijah, but it cannot be conclusively proved.
+It is further evident from what is known of Elijah Gentry, that the predominance of evidence indicates there was the possibility that Elijah could have acquired a formal or informal Indian wife, name unknown, in late 1813 who was the mother of this child before Elijah married Wilmoth.
+The evidence may not be compelling, but the author is inclined to favor this interpretation of facts.

 1. J.J.
 Hill, "Old Cherokee Families", "Old Familes and their Genealogy", reprinted from "History of the Cherokee Indians and Their Legends and Folk Lore" by Emmet Starr, Oklahoma City, 1921, pages 303-476.
 Reprint and index, Norman, OK 1968.